SDM-TIB/shaclAPI/README.md

 ```
 #### POST: /multiprocessing
 This is the main API call, used to send a query to the SPARQL endpoint and simultaneously execute the SHACL validation to validate the query results.
 There are various options, which can be provided as parameters of the HTTP POST request.
-Additionally an configuration file formatted as JSON can be provided with the config option.
+Additionally, a configuration file formatted as JSON can be provided with the config option.
 HTTP POST parameters will override the options configured in the configuration file.

 Example configuration:
 ```json